 readily issue such certificates.
 And make sure the company is licensed.

 as one form of leverage in working to resolve a dispute.

-our Ratings Tables.
-The scores, which are adjusted so that the average for reasonably priced installation work.
+to calculate a price comparison score for each company, shown on our Ratings Table.
+The scores, which are adjusted so that the average for all companies

+reasonably priced installation work.
 But dont rule out companies with

 high prices on some jobs have low prices on others.

 Heres an important fact to keep in mind: You dont have to pay more for

-low prices as companies with lower ratings.
+than the companies with lower ratings.

 youll be able to get bids by phone.
 For more complex jobs, an estimator

-higher than the first, but as often as not it will be
+higher than the first, but as often as not it is lower.

-lower.
 For example, getting

 two additional bids on the outdoor floodlight installation job we shopped

-would have, on average, cut the cost by about $60.
+would have, on average, cut the cost by about $75.
 For larger jobs, two

 more bids may save $250 or more.

 Although it is always best to get a fixed-price bid, companies usually

 you can get bids by phone only when you know exactly what needs to be done.

-So for many small installation jobs, and most repair jobs, youll have to
+For many small installation jobs, and most repair jobs, youll have to

 pay on a time-and-materials basis.